Feel-ix-343/markdown-oxide/README.md

 # Markdown Oxide

-Implementing Obsidian PKM features (and possibly more) in the form of a language server allows us to use these features in our favorite text editors and reuse other LSP-related plugins (like Telescope, outline, refactoring tools, ...).
-This language server primarily attempts to be a replacement and extension to the Obsidian markdown editor for Obsidian vault PKM-ing in your favorite text editing system -- creating the best PKM system for any text editor.
+Markdown Oxide is attempting to be the best PKM system for software enthusiasts - people like me who are addicted to creating the best text editing experience.

+Markdown Oxide's PKM features are strongly inspired by both Obsidian and Logseq.
+They are implemented in the form of a language server aiming to be fully compatible with your favorite text editor and its ecosystem.
+Read on to learn what Markdown Oxide provides.

 ## Installation